Subject: Camps and Enrichment Programs

 Programs operated under University auspices are encouraged to obtain assistance by contacting The Office of Risk Management.

 INTERNALLY (MASON) OPERATED PROGRAMS:

 2. Program Administrators shall complete the Coordinator Form to request background screenings of all faculty, staff, students, and volunteers, as per University Policy 2221.

-3. Visit the Camps & Programs website for detailed information regarding internal and external camps and programs including the intake process for becoming an approved camp.
+3. Visit the Hosting a PEC website for detailed information regarding internal and external camps and programs including the intake process for becoming an approved camp.

 6. Review the Child Abuse and Neglect Reporting information on the Mason’s Human Resources Department’s website.

 7. All Program Administrators shall log all accidents or illnesses, identifying the injured or ill participant and documenting the circumstances, the date and time, the response provided and by whom.
-Program administrator shall make available to ORM upon request.
+Program administrator shall provide the log to ORM upon request.

 Medical Authorization to Treat